Ishan27g/SWEN90009_2021_DN-Koala/ui/readme.md

 Our prototype was created almost entirely with Figma's builtin fonts, shapes, and icons.
 As such, we designed almost no new UI elements for the prototype, with the exception of the stylised 'Logstra' logo included below.

 ['Logstra' logo](/logo.png)

+### Moodboard

+The moodboard that drove our design is also included within this directory.
+The moodboard is bundled with an explanation of the design considerations that informed its creation.